About this program

 Wide range of courses

 We offer hundreds of courses across the arts and the sciences.
-We pride ourselves on the quality of our teaching and our courses and lecturers have been rated in the top 10 in the country.
+We pride ourselves on the quality of our teaching and our courses and lecturers have been rated in the top 5 in the UK (WhatUni 2022).

 Study at a world-class university, which is recognised for the quality of teaching and research.
-Bangor University is in the top 40 in the UK for research according to the Research Excellence Framework 2014.
+85% of Bangor University's research is world-leading or internationally excellent (Research Excellence Framework (REF) 2021).

 Work experience and placements

-We offer a variety of options to gain valuable employability skills, which includes supporting you in work placements and internships that you may wish to undertake.
+We offer a variety of options to gain valuable employability skills, which include supporting you in work placements and internships that you may wish to undertake.

 Free membership of all clubs and societies